How to Clear Your DNS Cache

 Overview

 Your DNS cache stores the locations (IP addresses) of web servers that contain web pages which you have recently viewed.
-If the location of the web server changes before the entry in your DNS cache updates, you can no longer access the site.
+If the IP address of a web server that stores a web page changes, you will not be able to access that web page again until your DNS cache updates.

-If you encounter a large number of HTML 404 error codes, you may need to clear your DNS cache.
-After you clear your DNS cache, your computer will query nameservers for the new DNS information.
+Your DNS cache updates automatically.
+However, if you encounter a large number of HTML 404 error codes, you may need to clear your DNS cache manually.
+After you clear your DNS cache, your computer will automatically query all new nameservers you interact with for the IP addresses of their web servers, then cache the new information.

 How to clear your DNS cache